twimpa/tij/README.md

 ### 1.2.
 Configuration

+1. Check you already have node installed.

+`node -v`
+If you get a version like...

+`v11.12.0`

+... all is fine.

-Check you already have npm version > 6.x.x installed.
+2. Check you already have npm version > 6.x.x installed.

 In your terminal, type:

 `npm -v`
 If you get a version like...

 `6.13.7`

-Then, `cd` in the `tij `directory and type in your terminal `npm install`
+3. Then, `cd` in the `tij `directory and type in your terminal:

+`npm install`

 ### 1.3.
 Create the bundle file